Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Sagitta neural network

 Similarly to the classifier, the regression network to predict ages was trained on the six photometric bands, $\pi$, and $A_V$.
 In addition to the \textit{Gaia} and 2MASS bands, we originally considered including the photometry from the AllWISE catalog as well, but it was determined to be too noisy.

 In constructing the catalog, we used 30\% real data, and 70\% augmented data scattered across different distances and extinctions, for a total of a total of $\sim 187,000$ sources.
 80\% of this catalog was used as a training set, 10\% was used as the development set, and 10\% was withheld as a test set.
 The training was done using the Adam optimizer, mean square error loss, a learning rate of $10^{-3}$, and a batch size of 20,000 sources.
-Every 10 epochs we evaluated the performance against the development set, to ensure that the network is not overfitting on the training set (e.g., `memorizing' it), but rather that it is learning patterns that generalize to the previously unseen data.
+Every ten epochs we evaluated the performance on the development set to ensure that the network is learning patterns that generalize to previously unseen data, rather than overfitting to the training set (e.g., `memorizing' it).

 The training continued for $\sim$10,000 epochs.
 Afterwards, we continued to train the model for $\sim$2,000 epochs on real data only, to minimize potential artefacts that may be present in the augmented sample.
 However, we note that in evaluating the ages on the test set, there were no significant systematic differences between the models with and without the additional 2,000 epochs on real data.
 Similarly, in various experiments, few combinations of hyperparameters were tested, but they tended to have comparable outputs with few obvious differences in performance (in contrast to the experiments with hyperparameters in the classifier).
 Instead, for the age regression, the biggest gains in performance were a result of careful vetting of the labels in the training sample.